zhouwg/kantv/docs/what-is-the-most-difficult-problem-for-this-project.md

 ![Screenshot from 2024-06-01 08-00-20](https://github.com/zhouwg/kantv/assets/6889919/eb9a5c35-dd63-478f-8510-c4913f4c4038)

-I hope there is no GFW in my country in the future also I may not see that day is coming.
+I hope there is no GFW in my country in the future although I may not see that day is coming.